The all new St Clair Recreation Centre is now open!

-- A brand new expansive play space including nature play and all ability inclusive spaces
+- A brand new expansive play space including nature play (water and sand) and all ability inclusive spaces (completed)

-- 6 New community use tennis courts and 1 futsal court
+- 6 new community use tennis courts and 1 futsal court (expected completion February 2020)

 Our new recreation space will create a destination and focal point on Woodville Road, providing a range of new experiences for residents and visitors.
 The playground and facilities for young people will be one of the largest developed within the City and will be of unique and world class design.
 Check out the St Clair Playspace Design.